10.2. How Point-in-Time Recovery Works

 When PostgreSQL starts up, it enters into PITR mode if there is a ‘backup_label’ file and a ‘recovery.signal’ file (versions 11 or earlier, ‘recovery.conf’) in the database cluster.

-The recovery.conf file has been abolished in version 12, and all recovery-related parameters should be written in postgresql.conf.
-See the official document in detail.
+The recovery.conf file was removed in version 12, and all recovery-related parameters are now written in postgresql.conf.
+For detailed information, refer to the official document.

-In versions 12 or later, when you restore your server from a basebackup, you need to create an empty file called recovery.signal in the database cluster directory.
+In versions 12 and later, restoring a server from a base backup requires creating an empty file named recovery.signal in the database cluster directory.

 $ touch /usr/local/pgsql/data/recovery.signal